szczurek-lab/seqme/docs/api/models_index.rst

 Models
 ######
-Models mapping sequences to embedding or property space.
+Models mapping sequences to either embedding- or property-space.

 Embeddings
 ----------